-The Committee for Public Information awards targeted grants for public information to individuals or members of working groups (but not to associations or societies) to implement work plans that contribute to public information, mainly as a form of compensation for creative work.
+The Committee for Public Information (TJNK) awards public information grants to individuals or members of working groups (but not to associations or societies) to implement work plans that contribute to public information, mainly as a form of compensation for creative work.

 Public information grants are awarded as personal grants, mainly to support creative work.
 Grants are awarded for working months.
 The amounts of grants correspond to the amounts of library grants and subsidies for authors and translators and include the MYEL pension insurance premium.

 - Two months of work: EUR 4 000 (note: no MYEL pension insurance obligation)